camchardukian/camchardukian-Daily-Coding-Journal/June 2019/2019-06-05-DailyCoding.md

-# Tuesday June 5th, 2019 Daily Coding Journal
+# Wednesday June 5th, 2019 Daily Coding Journal

 17:45 -- From about 2pm-3pm today I pair programmed with a Vietnamese "fresher" developer.
 In Vietnam, fresher is basically a term that means someone is hirable, but that they are a low-level junior developer.